ijmad/discod/README.md

 ## Quick note on inner workings

 The service resolver does a trick to enable it to access the host machine's Docker via its remote API.
-This involves forwarding environment variables and mounting volumes. run.sh should be able to figure out how to talk to docker, but this has not been exhaustively tested.
+This involves forwarding environment variables and mounting volumes. `discod-start.sh` should be able to figure out how to talk to docker, but this has not been exhaustively tested.